 This past week the FSC contributed to the national policy debate by releasing our Accelerating Australia’s Economic Recovery report.
 This has been the focal point for our discussions with the Government and the public service over the past week.

 Parliament resumed on 10 June for a two-week sitting period.
-In addition to measure to amend the timeline for complying with FASEA requirements, the Government also listed the ‘Your Super, Your Choice’ Bill for debate in the Senate and the ‘More Flexible Super’ Bill for debate in the House of Representatives.
+In addition to a measure to amend the timeline for complying with FASEA requirements, the Government also listed the ‘Your Super, Your Choice’ Bill for debate in the Senate and the ‘More Flexible Super’ Bill for debate in the House of Representatives.
 These bills are progressing but have not yet passed Parliament.

 The Government has also advised that it will provide an economic update in late July, in advance of the Budget on 6 October.
 We expect the COVID-19 response will continue to dominate the economic agenda.